pedro-mendonca/Translation-Tools/README.md

 Sure!
 You are welcome to report any issues or add feature suggestions on the [GitHub repository](https://github.com/pedro-mendonca/Translation-Tools).

 ## Changelog ##

+### 1.1.0 ###
+*   Improve usability, remove extra steps to add Locales with no Language Packs
+*   Remove plugin setting to pre-add a Locale to the main list, all existent languages are now available immediately
+*   Language settings now include all Locales, grouped by Language Packs status
+*   Language settings are now available for site (General Settings screen) and for users (Profile and User Edit screens)
+*   Rename additional available languages to "Native name [wp_locale]" format, instead of just the "wp_locale"
+*   Link to update WordPress translation on the Site, Profile and User language setting description
+*   Localized core update fallback to en_US for Locales with no Language Packs

 ### 1.0.1 ###
 *   Improve shown info when there are no settings yet